yonas/directory-hash-php/README.md

 # directory-hash
-A standard algorithm to compute the hash of a directory and all it's files.
+A standard algorithm to compute the hash of a directory, including all it's files and directory strucutre.

 ## Example
 ```php